-The fair value of the Company's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-The Company's listed and unlisted equity securities are classified under financial assets measured at fair value through profit or loss and financial assets measured at fair value through other comprehensive income, while conversion rights of the Euro-convertible bonds issued are classified as financial liabilities at fair value through profit or loss as it does not satisfy the definition of an equity component.
-The Company manages the equity price risk through diversification and placing limits on individual and total equity instruments.
-Reports on the equity portfolio are submitted to the Company's senior management on a regular basis.
-The Company's Board of Directors reviews and approves all equity investment decisions.
+The fair value of the Group's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
+The Group's listed and unlisted equity securities are classified under financial assets measured at fair value through profit or loss and financial assets measured at fair value through other comprehensive income, while conversion rights of the Euro-convertible bonds issued are classified as financial liabilities at fair value through profit or loss as it does not satisfy the definition of an equity component.
+The Group manages the equity price risk through diversification and placing limits on individual and total equity instruments.
+Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
+The Group's Board of Directors reviews and approves all equity investment decisions.

-At the reporting date, a change of 10% in the price of the listed equity securities classified as equity instruments investments, measured at fair value through other comprehensive income could have an impact of NT\$(3,703) thousand and NT\$(2,031) thousand on the income or equity attributable to the Company for the years ended December 31, 2021 and 2020 respectively.
-An increase of 10% in the value of the listed securities would only impact equity but would not have an effect on profit or loss.
+At the reporting date, a change of 10% in the price of the listed companies stocks classified as equity instruments investments measured at fair value through other comprehensive income could have an impact of NT\$31,403 thousand and NT\$28,660 thousand on the equity attributable to the Group for the years ended December 31, 2021 and 2020, respectively.

-Please refer to Note 12(8) for sensitivity analysis information of other equity instruments that are linked to such equity instruments whose fair value measurement is categorized under Level 3.
+Please refer to Note 12(8) for sensitivity analysis information of other equity instruments or derivatives that are linked to such equity instruments whose fair value measurement is categorized under Level 3.